 A few essential tips to keep in mind

-While we’ll always do our best to keep you informed of restock events when we receive advance notice or discover consoles available online, there are a handful of tips that will help you improve your odds of securing a standard PS5 or the disc-less edition.
+While we’ll always do our best to keep you informed of restock events when we receive advance notice or discover consoles available online, a handful of tips will help you improve your odds of securing a standard PS5 or the disc-less edition.

 Sign up for retailer accounts

 Our first recommendation is to create accounts with retailers like Sony, Best Buy, Amazon, and Walmart.
 The digital queue that most retailers rely on to keep things somewhat organized will require you to have a login, and if you’ve set this up with the appropriate credentials, you’ll already be a step ahead of the person that foolishly didn’t.

 ... most retailers won’t hold your console while you’re in the checkout line